 Here is a pleading template for a post-judgment motion to challenge a default judgment entered in favor of any one of the multiple National Collegiate Student Loan Trusts.
 No matter what the number of the Trust, it makes no difference in litigation, except that the pleadings are different between the three law firms that have been prosecuting these cases in Texas: Regent and Associates (older cases), Michael J. Scott & Associates (sometimes SCOTT, PARNELL & ASSOCIATES, PC) and JAVITCH BLOCK, LLC.
 An earlier blog post provided a general summary of what remedies are available to deal with a default judgment in Texas.
 See --- > How to attack default judgments in Texas by post-judgment motion and appeal.
-For a discussion of TSI's dubious affidavits and to view sample affidavits filed in support default or summary judgments, follow the link to -- > Robosigned affidavits by Transworld Systems Inc. (TSI)
+For a discussion of TSI's dubious affidavits and to view sample affidavits filed in support default or summary judgments, follow the link to -- > Robosigned affidavits by Transworld Systems Inc. (TSI).

-Cause No. _______________________
+Cause No.

 NATIONAL COLLEGIATE STUDENT IN THE COURT AT LAW